rltillett/wrangling-genomics/_episodes/00-quality-control.md

 - "`for` loops let you perform the same set of operations on multiple files with a single command."
 ---

+_Modified from origanal Data Carpentry lesson.
+Originals can be found by navigation using links along top of page_

 # Bioinformatics workflows

 When working with high-throughput sequencing data, the raw reads you get off of the sequencer will need to pass